ALouise/AL-Project-Quant/README.md

 ## 🛠️ Technical Skills

 - **Programming**: Python, C, Java, SQL, Matlab
-- **Finance**: Derivatives pricing, quantitative modeling, market microstructures
+- **Finance**: Derivatives pricing, quantitative modeling,
 - **Tools**: Microsoft Office Suite, backtesting frameworks

 ---

 ## 🌟 Featured Projects

-- **Option Pricing in VBA**
+- **Vanilla and Compound Option Pricing with BSM**
-   - Designed a robust pricing tool for vanilla and compound options, leveraging the Black-Scholes-Merton model for accuracy and efficiency.
+   - Developed a comprehensive pricing tool for vanilla and compound options, ensuring accuracy and efficiency using the Black-Scholes-Merton framework

-- **Quant Backtester in Python**
-   - Created a custom backtesting framework from the ground up, prioritizing performance, flexibility, and ease of strategy implementation.
+- **Exotic Option Pricing with Monte-Carlo simulation**
+   - Designed a simulation-based pricing model for exotic options, focusing on flexibility and precision in handling complex financial instruments
+- **Backtesting a Strategy Based on Moving Averages**
+   - Built a tailored backtesting framework to evaluate and optimize a moving average-based trading strategy, emphasizing performance and adaptability

 ---